ImagineThisNHS/ImagineThisNHS.github.io/guidelines/design introduction.md

 4. Each layer’s name, attributes (size, border, shape, etc.) are used to determine the UI element

 ## Naming Scheme
-Based on the description of how the system works, the core method of identifying a UI component is through its name.
+Based on the description of how the system works, one of the core methods of identifying a UI component is through its name.
 For example, a text input field should include “Text Box” within its name, and a dropdown selector should be named as “Dropdown”.
-This will produce the optimal recognition since the name of the corresponding elements largely determines UI components.
-If these rules are not followed, some design UI elements may not be recognised correctly.
-Furthermore, the corresponding code may not be generated successfully.
+Apart from assisting us in component recognition, following these naming conventions and file structure in Figma will ensure good document readability and will enable reuse of components.
+It is considered good design practice and will be appreciated by any fellow designer who inherits the Figma project.
+To get the most out of the Imagine This tool, we strongly recommend reading about our recommended naming conventions in the 'Components' section.
+If these conventions are not followed, this tool will still attempt to recognise UI elements and generetate their code, however, some design UI elements may not be recognised fully and correctly and the generated code may be incomplete.